Are Canadian REITs a good investment?

-The company also offers one of the better yields in the sector, with the payout checking in at 6.4%.
-The payout ratio is approximately 85% of AFFO.
+The REIT also offers one of the better yields in the sector, with the payout checking in at 7.6%.
+The payout ratio is approximately 85% of 2019’s AFFO.

 Artis REIT (TSX:AX.UN)

-Like many other Canadian REITs, Artis was weighed down by an oversized exposure to the Downtown Calgary office market.
+Like other Canadian REITs, Artis was weighed down by an over sized exposure to the Downtown Calgary office market.
 It also had too much debt and it was paying out more than 100% of cash flow in dividends.
 The dividend was cut, non-core assets were sold, and Artis embarked on a new strategy, one that emphasized stability.

-The company is now focused on expanding in the U.S. 45% of income today comes from the United States, with management projecting that number to increase to 60% over the medium-term.
+The REIT is now focused on expanding in the U.S. 45% of income today comes from the United States, with management projecting that number to increase to 60% over the medium-term.

 The new payout ratio is 55% of AFFO, which is one of the lowest in the whole REIT sector.
-And it gives the company plenty of excess cash that can be spent on the share buybacks, acquiring new property, or further improving the balance sheet.
+And it gives the REIT plenty of excess cash that can be spent on the share buybacks, acquiring new property, or further improving the balance sheet.
 That’s a nice position to be in today, especially as other REITs struggle with unaffordable payouts.

-It’s easy to argue Artis shares are still undervalued, even after a 25% run-up from recent lows.
-Shares trade at just 11x AFFO, and well under book value.
+It’s easy to argue Artis shares are still undervalued, especially after being crushed by recent investor doubt.
+Shares trade at just 5.1x 2019’s FFO, and well under book value.
 In fact, Artis has been a long-rumored takeover candidate for years now.
 Perhaps this will finally happen when the world returns to normal.

 Dream Office REIT (TSX:D.UN)

 Most REITs offer diversification across different types of real estate and locations.
 Dream Office REIT (TSX:D.UN) tried that, and the strategy came back to haunt management when the Calgary office market slumped in 2015.
-The company has a new strategy – a focus on the Toronto office market.
+The REIT now has a new strategy – a focus on the Toronto office market.

 After selling off non-core assets and cutting its dividend to a more reasonable level, Dream was left with a portfolio consisting of more than 4 million square feet of Downtown Toronto office space.
 85% of its total rents come from Downtown Toronto office towers, with 89% of rent coming from the Greater Toronto Area.